Packing for Long Term Travel: Advice and Essential Items

 Laundry Detergent Sheets

-When you have the opportunity to do laundry, don’t get caught without detergent.
+When you have the opportunity to do laundry while traveling, don’t get caught without detergent.
 Bring your own so that you don’t need to buy single-use laundry soap.

 Clean People Laundry Detergent Sheets - Plant-Based, Hypoallergenic Laundry Soap - Ultra Concentrated, Plastic Free Packaging, Natural Ingredients, Stain Fighting - Fresh Scent, 96 Pack